Updated July 25, 2023

-- The marginal tax rate can be defined as the tax paid on an additional dollar of income earned that is the rate that applies to the additional income earned.
-The effective tax rate is the total tax to be paid divided by the total taxable income.
+- The marginal tax rate defines the tax an individual pays on each additional dollar earned as the rate applied to the additional income.
+The effective tax rate calculates the total tax to be paid by dividing it by the total taxable income.

-- Tax under marginal tax rate is calculated based on multiple tax rates making the computation complex and requiring additional compliance checks.
-Calculation under the effective tax method is based on one rate which makes computation easier and there is no requirement for additional compliance checks.
+- The computation of taxes under the marginal tax rate involves calculating based on multiple tax rates, which makes the process complex and requires additional compliance checks.
+On the other hand, the effective tax method simplifies computation by relying on a single rate, eliminating the need for additional compliance checks.

 - Revenue collected by the government under the marginal tax system is higher than under the effective tax rate.

-- Higher-income attracts higher taxes under the marginal tax rate method and this discourages business expansion on the other hand higher income attracts effective tax rates, therefore, this method of tax calculation promotes business expansion.
+- Higher income attracts higher taxes under the marginal tax rate method, discouraging business expansion.
+On the other hand, higher income attracts effective tax rates.
+Therefore, this method of tax calculation promotes business expansion.

 - Higher-income individuals or institutions pay more taxes under the marginal tax rate method, while the tax burden under an effective tax rate mostly falls on the general group level.